Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 View from clock tower bridge prague.czech republic june 2026

-So, one thing I did was pay to go up the Old Town Bridge Tower – this is accessible by the door when you come to the arches underneath before crossing Charles Bridge, it’s 250 CZK to go up (10 Euros) but its pretty cool to look over everything.
-Not too mention the legend associated with the tower and the statue at the top of the man with a monkey on his back.
+So, I used my credit card to pay to go up the Old Town Bridge Tower – this is accessible by the the arches underneath the entrance to the Charles Bridge, it’s 250 CZK to go up (10 Euros) but its pretty cool to look over everything.

 Should You Get a Prague Visitor Pass?

-Also, another thing I noticed whilst up here was that I could have come up here for free with a Prague Visitor Pass.
-This I didn’t really know too much about before but everything I did I during my 3 days here could have done for free with this pass – including transport around the City – bus, tram and metro.
+Something else I noticed whilst up in the tower was that I could have come up here for free with a Prague Visitor Pass.
+This I didn’t really know too much about before but everything I did I during my 3 days here;

 Taking A Walk To See the Nutria